SenseLogic/ATLAS/README.md

 ## Description

-This plugin emulates Notion's navigation by allowing to :
+This plugin emulates Notion's behavior by allowing to :
 *   open and create parent notes from the editing view;
 *   open the child notes from the editing view;
 *   reveal the current note from the editing view;